STRInGLab/rpa_ai/README.md

 Next, either download a release or clone this repo and do the following:

 ✅ `./run-platform.sh`<br>
-✅ Now visit [http://frontend.unstract.localhost](http://frontend.unstract.localhost) in your browser <br>
+✅ Now visit [http://frontend.stringlabtech.localhost](http://frontend.stringlabtech.localhost) in your browser <br>
 ✅ Use username and password `unstract` to login

 That's all there is to it!

 Follow [these steps](backend/README.md#authentication) to change the default username and password.
-See [user guide](https://docs.unstract.com/unstract/unstract_platform/user_guides/run_platform) for more details on managing the platform.

-Another really quick way to experience Unstract is by signing up for our [hosted version](https://us-central.unstract.com/).
-It comes with a 14 day free trial!

 ## ⏩ Quick Start Guide

-Unstract comes well documented.
+Stringlabtech Unstract comes well documented.
 You can get introduced to the [basics of Unstract](https://docs.unstract.com/unstract/), and [learn how to connect](https://docs.unstract.com/unstract/unstract_platform/setup_accounts/whats_needed) various systems like LLMs, Vector Databases, Embedding Models and Text Extractors to it.
 The easiest way to wet your feet is to go through our [Quick Start Guide](https://docs.unstract.com/unstract/unstract_platform/quick_start) where you actually get to do some prompt engineering in Prompt Studio and launch an API to structure varied credit card statements!

 ## 🤝 Ecosystem support